 Cost management is the process of estimating, budgeting, and controlling project costs.
-Typically the cost management process begins during the project initiation and planning phases.
-During the course of the project lifecycle, project managers review and monitor the project’s costs to ensure it doesn't go over the approved budget.Prova Asana för finansteam
+The cost management process begins during the planning phase and continues throughout the duration of the project as managers continuously review, monitor, and adjust expenditures to ensure the project doesn't go over the approved budget.Prova Asana för finansteam

 Clearly defined project objectives